tonghuikang/blog/_posts/2022-11-13-resume-comment-template.md

 Even if the function of the product of the system they are working on is clear, the bullet point should be clear on the exact contribution.

+> You mentioned that you are a teaching assistant for [course].
+Could you specify exactly what did you helped?
+> (e.g. Created the problem set?
+Consulted for project ideas?)
+>
 > You mentioned that you are a research assistant for [project].
-Could you specify exactly what did you contribute (e.g. collected dataset)?
+Could you specify exactly what did you contribute?
+> (e.g. Collected dataset?
+Wrote half the paper?)
 >
+> You mentioned that you worked on the recommendation system for [use case].
+> Could you specify whether are you the person building ML models, or building real time systems, or building offline pipelines, or firefighting/maintaining pieces built by others?
+>
-> For the projects you worked with a team, mention the specific parts that you contributed to.
+> For the projects you worked with a team, specify the specific parts that you contributed to.

 The candidate should not appear to claim to be doing work that needs an entire team to do.

 > [Accomplishment] does not seem to be the sole work done by one person.
 >
-> Consider specifying how many people you worked with, or what exactly was your contribution.
+> Consider specifying how many people you worked with, or what exactly was your contribution, or specify that you "single-handedly" did it.

 The candidate should not claim to be doing work that is likely already done by the company years ago.